thnproduct/sidekick-docs/docs/plugins/sidekick-web-ide/introduction/events-panel.md

 ![](../../../.gitbook/assets/events-panel.png)

 After you put a tracepoint and execute the code, Sidekick will take a snapshot of the application.
-You will be able to see the list and the details of snapshot events taken by the Sidekick on the Events panel.&#x20;
+You will be able to see the list and the details of snapshot events taken by the Sidekick on the Events panel.

 ### Snapshot events table